 ../

-When troubleshooting network issues, a common requirement is to obtain information about a TCP connection, such as the amount of data transferred, retransmission rate, ACK latency, etc. Although some simple statistical functions can be implemented manually—for example, by adding logging functions at all send and recv points to count the bytes sent and received—this approach is ultimately not very elegant.
-Using eBPF is also an option, but it inevitably involves kernel space, which can be cumbersome.
-Therefore, if you do not need to consider portability to other UNIX-like systems, you can use Linux’s proprietary interface.
+When troubleshooting network issues, a very common requirement is to obtain information about TCP connections, such as how much data has been transmitted, retransmission rate, ACK delay, etc. Although some simple statistical functions can be implemented manually—for example, by adding logging functions at all `send` and `recv` locations to count the bytes sent and received—this approach is ultimately not very elegant.
+Using eBPF would inevitably involve the kernel space, which is troublesome.
+Therefore, if you don't need to consider portability to other Unix-like systems, you can use Linux-specific interfaces.

 int getsockopt(int sockfd, int level, int optname,